How to use AI in Confluence: A practical step-by-step guide

 Step 2: Generate and tweak content in the editor

-Once it’s enabled, you can use AI directly inside the Confluence editor.
-It’s pretty handy for getting past that "blank page" feeling.
+Once it's enabled, you can use AI directly inside the Confluence editor.
+It’s a great way to jumpstart your writing process.

 -

 To create new content: Just type /ai on a new line and give it a prompt.
 You could try something like, “Brainstorm a few blog post ideas about team productivity” or “Write a project plan for the new website launch.”
-The AI will spit out a draft that you can then edit and make your own.
+The AI will generate a draft that you can then refine and make your own.

 -

-To edit existing text: Highlight a chunk of text, and you’ll see a little AI icon pop up.
+To edit existing text: Highlight a chunk of text, and you’ll see an AI icon pop up.
 Clicking it gives you options like “Improve writing,” “Change tone,” or “Fix spelling & grammar.”

 Step 3: Summarize pages to get up to speed